 4. ARRIS SURFboard SB6190 Docsis 3.0 Cable Modem

-Most internet providers - including Spectrum, Cox, and Comcast - are supported with this modem, and it offers 32 download and 8 upload channels for a better level of connectivity and speed that's perfect for the most serious of gamers.
+Most internet providers - including Spectrum, Cox, and Comcast - are supported with this modem, and it offers 32 download channels and 8 upload channels for a better level of connectivity and speed that's perfect for the most serious of gamers.

 5. NETGEAR Cable Modem CM1000

-And if you're looking to create a powerhouse WiFi network, you can trust this modem to work with any router available on the market today.
-And getting it set up can be accomplished in less than five minutes since all you have to do is plug your computer into the ethernet port for configuration.
+And if you're looking to create a powerhouse Wi-Fi network, you can trust this modem to work with any router available on the market today.
+And getting set up can be accomplished in less than five minutes since all you have to do is plug your computer into the ethernet port for configuration.

 6. MOTOROLA MB8600 DOCSIS 3.1 Cable Modem

-That includes A Broadcom chipset for extensive protection against denial of service attacks and support for the latest DOCSIS 3.0 protocol.
+This modem includes A Broadcom chipset for extensive protection against denial of service attacks and support for the latest DOCSIS 3.0 protocol.
 This modem for gaming is compatible with any router you can imagine and works with most IPS', including Spectrum, Cox, and Comcast Xfinity.

 7. ARRIS SURFboard SB8200 DOCSIS 3.1 Cable Modem